The Suicide Status Form-4 (SSF-IV) as a Potentially Therapeutic Suicide Risk Assessment Tool

 According to the Occupational Safety and Health Administration (OSHA), 74% of workplace violence in the U.S. in 2013 took place in healthcare settings.
 [5] These numbers only seem to be increasing.
 The 2023 CDC Vital Signs report found that the number of healthcare workers who experience harassment doubled from 2018 to 2022.
 [6]

-patients may also act out due to anxiety or while seeing their loved one in pain.
+Violence in healthcare settings can happen for a number of reasons.
+Patients may lash out if they are anxious, in pain, or dealing with other mental health issues.
+Family members of patients may also act out due to anxiety or while seeing their loved one in pain.
 Some people may also expect care and service to be met to their specific standards.
 If it’s not, these people may become frustrated and take it out on the nurses and other professionals who are simply trying to do their jobs.

 The pandemic also had lasting effects on other areas of practice.
 The pandemic presented unique obstacles for mental and behavioral healthcare professionals, both during and after the crisis.
-While frontline healthcare workers faced the pandemic’s immediate impacts, mental healthcare workers are managing its long-term effects..
+While frontline healthcare workers faced the pandemic’s immediate impacts, mental healthcare workers are managing its long-term effects.
 Many people have turned to therapy to help them process everything that happened.
 As a result, mental healthcare workers have also seen an increased workload, causing them to deal with burnout as well.

 Factors that Lead to Suicide in Healthcare Workers